 In a survey by the Scottish government, 94% of international students said Scotland was a good place to be, and 86% of Scottish students would recommend it to others.
 And at least 21% of students in Scottish universities are from outside the country, so we really know how to make you feel welcome.

-Scottish undergraduate degrees include four years of study in order to give you a broader and more flexible education.
+Scottish undergraduate degrees involve four years of study in order to give you a broader and more flexible education.

-In years 1 and 2 you will study some fairly broad modules, related to your subject area.
+In years 1 and 2, you'll study some fairly broad modules related to your subject area.

 This means that even if you know exactly what you want to do, you add more to your education.
 All of this is designed to make your skills and in-depth knowledge more attractive to employers, giving you the best start to your career.

-Scotland is a small country but it is mighty when it comes to education.
-We have invested in education for centuries, which means no matter where you choose to live, your Scottish degree will be recognised.
+Scotland is a small country but it's mighty when it comes to education.
+We've invested in education for centuries, which means no matter where you choose to live, your Scottish degree will be recognised and respected.

 Whatever kind of degree you study, and wherever you work afterwards, it's reassuring to know that your degree will be highly valued.